AnniLevi/reg-auth-fullstack/README.md

 ### Features
 - Complete implementation of backend (Django) and frontend (React) parts
-- The website has 6 sections: Login, Register, Name, Contacts, Location, and Profile
+- The website has 7 sections: Login, Register, Name, Contacts, Location, Result and Profile
 - Registration process with several steps (forms), which are consecutive and mandatory
 - At any point of the steps, the user can go back and forth, or logout
 - The project is placed in Docker containers managed with docker-compose